FSIN-ohm/Matomat-Documentation/docs/rest_api.md

        "id":<user id as long>,
        "balance":<balance in cent as integer>,
        "last_seen":<last login date as string>,
-       "available":<is user available as boolean>
+       "available":<is user available as boolean>,
+       "name":<name of the user>
    },
    <more users>
 ]